richasardana/richasardana.github.io/news/_posts/2024-07-13-Gabe-MedSchool.md

 category: news
 tags: []
 ---
-Congratulations to Gabe for getting accepted into Mt.
-Sinai medical school- woohoo!!
+Congratulations to Gabe for getting accepted into Icahn School of Medicine at Mount Sinai, NYC- woohoo!!